Representing yourself at the Upper Tribunal

 The decision

-The judge will either make a decision then-and-there, or they may ‘reserve’ their decision and let you know in writing at a later date.
+The judge will either make a decision on the day, or they may ‘reserve’ their decision and let you know at a later date.

-If the judge makes the decision then-and-there that the First-tier Tribunal made an error of law:
+If the judge makes the decision on the day that the First-tier Tribunal made an error of law:

 • they may proceed to hear the appeal in order to make a fresh decision immediately